hotpeppersec/cloudlab/docs/_source/01_setup.rst

 This book was written in the reStructuredText file format [#]_ .
 The Sphinx module for Python was used to format these files and programatically generate LaTeX, and other working formats used in the typesetting process.
+The resultant LaTeX files were manged using TeXstudio and Overleaf.
 Some graphs have been generated programatically using the Graphviz software.
 The entire publishing environment is encapsulated in a container according to the principles outlined in this book.

 .. [#]  https://en.wikipedia.org/wiki/ReStructuredText